emberjs/rfcs/text/0000-javascript-module-api.md

 Effects](#addendum-3---table-of-modules-with-side-effects).

 Before diving in to these tables, however, it may be helpful to understand some of the thinking that guided this proposal.
+And keep in mind, this RFC specifies a _baseline_ module API.
+Nothing here precludes adding additional models in the future, as we discover missing pieces.

 ### Use Scoped Packages